CommE2E/comm/docs/linux_dev_environment.md

 sudo systemctl status redis
 ```

-If you're not on Ubuntu, you can look for distro-specific binaries using your preferred package manager, or compile from [source](https://redis.io/download).
+If you’re not on Ubuntu, you can look for distro-specific binaries using your preferred package manager, or compile from [source](https://redis.io/download).

-## React Native Debugger

-Follow installation instructions from [react-native-debugger/issues/116#issuecomment-475866514](https://github.com/jhen0409/react-native-debugger/issues/116#issuecomment-475866514)

 ## Reactotron